Banking App

 My Role

-Led product and system design for a zero-to-one white-label banking platform.
+Led product and foundation design for a zero-to-one white-label banking platform, defining the token architecture and scalable component system.

 The Problem

-No shared design language, no reusable components, and aggressive delivery timelines across multiple clients.
+No shared foundation, no reusable components, and aggressive multi-client timelines required a systemized, rebrandable solution.

 Impact

-Shipped a scalable banking app and a tokenized system that enabled rapid rebrands and repeatable client launches.
+Shipped a fully tokenized banking system that enabled rapid multi-brand launches.

 Rewards